nknorg/nkn/doc/tech_design_doc/proof_of_relay.md

 source.
 Since the sum of rewards that all relayers get is no more than the amount paid by source, malicious party does not gain anything but economic loss (transaction fees) by forging signature chain.

+## Session based Transmission

+For heavy network traffic, establishing a signature chain for each packet is inefficient.
+Here we introduce another concept called session.
+When users want to communicate with another NKN node, they can establish a session to avoid signing every packet.

+We have two different versions of this protocol, a deterministic version and a probabilistic version.
+We implement the deterministic version in the early stage as it is simpler.
+If there are tens of thousands users in NKN, the throughput of blockchain becomes a bottleneck.
+We are designing a probabilistic version to reduce the data on the blockchain.
+The two different versions share many similar ideas, so we introduce two of them simultaneously.

+### Establish Session

+In order to establish a session, the participants need to agree on the following things:

+* The owner of the session.
+(Who will pay for it.)
+* Timestamp chosen by the owner.
+* A relayer list specifying the path of session.
+(The last element is called destination)
+* Each relayer element should contain the following part
+  * Public Key
+  * Price
+  * Hash Anchor (Only required in probabilistic version)

+These part is called the metadata of this session.
+Making consensus of these metadata may be based on signature chain and some other market matching and bargaining mechanism.
+We skip the details here.

+Once metadata is generated, we construct a signature chain for this metadata.
+The hash value of metadata and signature is session ID.

+### Data Transmission

+Session based transmission can reduce the average overhead of each packet significantly.
+Each packet only needs to contains a header includes the following:

+* Session ID
+* Direction (Owner → Destination or Destination → Owner)
+* Nonce (The nonce of two direction are count respectively.)

+Note: the term “packet” here is not the IP packet in network layer, it is a basic billing unit in data transmission.
+The sender can determine how to divide all transmission data into packets.
+For example, a GET request, a response of HTTP request.
+Each packet should not be too large.
+(For example, < 1MB)